volatilemolotov/beam/learning/tour-of-beam/learning-content/python/introduction/introduction-theory/description.md

 &#8594; PCollection: A PCollection represents a distributed data set that your Beam pipeline operates on.
 The data set can be bounded, meaning it comes from a fixed source like a file, or unbounded, meaning it comes from a continuously updating source via a subscription or other mechanism.
 Your pipeline typically creates an initial PCollection by reading data from an external data source, but you can also create a PCollection from in-memory data within your driver program.
 From there, PCollections are the inputs and outputs for each step in your pipeline.

 &#8594; PTransform: A PTransform represents a data processing operation, or a step, in your pipeline.
-Every PTransform takes one or more PCollection objects as input, performs a processing function that you provide on the elements of that PCollection, and produces zero or more output PCollection objects.
+Every PTransform takes one or more PCollection objects as the input, performs a processing function that you provide on the elements of that PCollection, and produces zero or more output PCollection objects.

 &#8594; I/O transforms: Beam comes with a number of “IOs” - library PTransforms that read or write data to various external storage systems.